top of page

 I provide a safe space where all your parts are welcome...where everything belongs and is interconnected.

 I come to this work with a genuine sense of openness and curiosity, and a steadfast belief in your inherent dignity and ability to thrive.
-I believe that we are all uniquely resilient and capable of healing and change.
-My approach is integrative, collaborative and genuine.
-Together we will embark on a journey to explore the experiences that are bringing you distress or the ways you are trying to understand yourself better.
+I believe that we are all resilient and capable of growth and transformation.
+I use a therapy approach that is integrative and collaborative so that together we can explore the experiences that are bringing you distress or the ways you are trying to understand yourself better.
 This exploration usually involves looking at both the past and the present, so that the way forward will become clear.
-See the "Tenets of My Practice" section below to learn more about my counseling approach.
+The "Tenets of My Practice" section below speaks more about my counseling approach.

 • End of Life Issues